opticalfalicy/notes-backend/README.md

 ### DELETE Note
 > /api/d/:_\_id_

 **THERE ARE FILES INCLUDED FOR THE LOGIN/REGISTER SYSTEM.
-THIS IS A WORK IN PROGRESS FEATURE AND STABILITY IS NOT ENSURED, AND DOES NOT NECISSARILY DO ANYTHING YET.**
+THIS IS A WORK IN PROGRESS FEATURE AND STABILITY IS NOT ENSURED, AND DOES NOT NECESSARILY DO ANYTHING YET.**
 ### POST Register
 > /api/r/
 > The JSON Format for registering a user is as follows:
 > {
 >  **"username":** _"Username as string"_